GAMS-dev/gamspy/docs/user/ml/nn.rst

   :align: center

-Let's calculate accuracy on the batch we trained:
+Let's calculate the accuracy on the batch we trained:

 .. code-block:: python